-While you’re at it, nix monosodium glutamate (MSG), omega-6 rich vegetable oils (such as corn oil, soybean oil, canola oil), and alcohol; all have been linked to mitochondrial damage (hyperlink to article IV).
+While you’re at it, nix monosodium glutamate (MSG), omega-6 rich vegetable oils (such as corn oil, soybean oil, canola oil), and alcohol; all have been linked to mitochondrial damage.
 Remove all these foods and you have created space for food that will fuel your mitochondria.

 2. Choose the Best Fuel for Your Mitochondria